Shayna Baszler: The Ultimate Fighter

-Early fights and departure
+Main roster and departure

 For her promotional debut, Baszler faced Bethe Correia on August 30, 2014, at UFC 177.
 She lost the fight via TKO in the second round.

-Baszler faced Amanda Nunes on March 21, 2015 at UFC Fight Night 62.
+Baszler faced Amanda Nunes on March 21, 2015, at UFC Fight Night 62.
 She lost the fight via TKO in the first round after taking multiple leg kicks.
 After going 0–2 with the promotion, Baszler was released from the organization and went on to pursue a professional wrestling career.

 Professional wrestling career

-Independent circuit (2015–2017)
+Early Career (2015–2017)

-On March 1, 2015 at Ring of Honor's 13th Anniversary Show, Baszler accompanied reDRagon to the ring for their ROH World Tag Team Championship defense.
+On March 1, 2015, at Ring of Honor's 13th Anniversary Show, Baszler accompanied reDRagon to the ring for their ROH World Tag Team Championship defense.
 After they won, she helped cut a celebratory promo, where they described her addition to the team as "[finding] our Ringo".
 After training under Josh Barnett, Baszler made her professional wrestling debut on September 26, 2015, losing to Cheerleader Melissa for Quintessential Pro Wrestling (QPG) in Reno, Nevada.
 Baszler was attacked by Nicole Matthews after the match, setting up a future match between them.
-On October 30, Baszler defeated Matthews in their first match against each other, but lost in their second meeting, a KO or submission only match in January 2016, won by Matthews via KO in just over 9 minutes.
+On October 30, Baszler defeated Matthews in their first match against each other, but lost in their second meeting, a KO or submission only match in January 2016, won by Matthews via KO in just over nine minutes.
 On July 17, Baszler defeated Ruby Raze to become the Premier Women's Champion at Premier XIII.

 Baszler debuted for Absolute Intense Wrestling (AIW) in April 2016, losing to Mia Yim.
 She returned to the promotion in June, defeating Veda Scott, and then again the following month, defeating Annie Social.
 On September 9, she defeated Heidi Lovelace to become the AIW Women's Champion.
 She made her first successful defense against Britt Baker on November 5, and again retained the championship against Ray Lyn and Ayzali in a three-way match for Rise Wrestling on November 10.
 She once again retained the championship against Lovelace in a rematch on November 25.

 In June 2016, Baszler made her debut for Shimmer Women Athletes at Volume 81, defeating Rhia O'Reilly.
 She defeated Solo Darling at volume 82, and at volume 83, she unsuccessfully challenged Nicole Savoy for the Heart Of Shimmer Championship.
 She once again defeated Mia Yim at Volume 85.
 She returned in November, teaming with Mercedes Martinez in a loss to The Aussie Squad (Kellie Skater and Shazza McKenzie) at volume 86.
 At Volume 87, she faced Kay Lee Ray, Heidi Lovelace and Vanessa Kraven in a fatal four-way match, won by Kraven.
 At Volume 88, she lost to Shazza McKenzie by disqualification.
 At Volume 89, she once again lost to McKenzie in a no disqualification match.
 At Volume 90, she once again defeated Heidi Lovelace.